-Pandan leaves are rich in essential oils, glycosides, and alkaloids, and traces of tannin and isoprene esters.
-They are traditionally used for pain relief and as a laxative.
-They are said to provide relief from arthritis, and can help reduce stomach cramps.
-They are also said to help reduce fever, and have benefits when applied to the skin.
+Pandan leaves are rich in essential oils, glycosides, and alkaloids, and also contain traces of tannin and isoprene esters.
+They are traditionally used to reduce symptoms of pain and fevers and are used as a laxative.

-Pandan leaves are widely used by the Peranakan people (Chinese or Straits-born Chinese who are the descendants of Chinese immigrants who came to the Malay archipelago including British Malaya).Taxi drivers in Singapore and Malaysia use the leaves as an insect repellent to keep away pests like cockroaches.
-While others are said to use them to keep away ants.
-In India, Pandan leaves are said to be holy to the gods Shiva and Ganesh.
-In some Indian villages the leaves are tossed into open wells to scent the drinking water.
+Pandan leaves are widely used in Indonesia and Malaysia as an insect repellent to keep away pests like cockroaches and ants.
+They are also used as air fresheners in homes and are cut thinly and mixed with other scents to make a potpourri that is traditionally given during weddings.
+Pandan leaves are also used in religious celebrations in India as they are said to be holy to the gods Shiva and Ganesh.
+In some Indian villages, the leaves are tossed into open wells to create a sweet smell and flavor in the drinking water.

 Recipes that include Pandan Leaves.
 One is easiest, three is harder.